skellis46/slipbox/the many practices of practice research.md

 In March 2000 I started my practice research PhD; I was the first such student at the University of Melbourne.
 Being first in any institutional process is both a blessing and a curse.
 There were, more or less, no rules to follow and help guide me and ... well ... there were no rules to follow.
 I was free to do something but no one knew what, perhaps other than making an art work.
 My supervisors and the academic team did not know how the artistic research process was meant to happen except that we understood that I needed to find a path.
 The University's PhD regulations had existed for a long time and were built on a particular world of epistemic assumptions that had language like: research design and protocols, subjects (i.e. participants), data collection, and data analysis.

 That was my PhD life for those few years -- coming to grips with an unknown research process as I was constructing the methods around me.
 It was discombobulating yet it laid the foundations for me to think deeply about what it means to come to know through artistic practice, how we come to know and perhaps even _what_ we might come to know.
 I remember a professor of mine in the early 1990s in New Zealand -- his name was Professor L.R.T.
-Williams -- he used to ask us that most elegant of epistemic questions: "_How_ do we know _that_ we know _what_ we know?"
+Williams -- he used to ask us that most elegant of epistemic questions: _[slide]_ "_How_ do we know _that_ we know _what_ we know?"

-## Invisible metaphors
+## _[slide]_ Invisible metaphors

 I mentioned briefly just a moment ago how before the advent of practice research people interested in researching the arts worked quietly in education, psychology and sociology departments ... and sometimes even in science laboratories.
-The Dutch scholar Henk Borgdorff calls such research **research _on_ the arts**, which is when the art practice is the _object_ of the research, and that object is "untouched" by the researcher [@borgdorff-2006-debate p.6].
+The Dutch scholar Henk Borgdorff calls such research _[slide]_ **research _on_ the arts**, which is when the art practice is the _object_ of the research, and that object is "untouched" by the researcher [@borgdorff-2006-debate p.6].

 Borgdorff's idea reveals an important epistemic assumption that usually we take for granted when we do research in the university: that there is an object out there, able to be seen and able to be grasped and manipulated by we human subjects.
 The technologist L.M.
 Sacasas describes the "modern mode of relating to the world" as if it were: